stanlee321/bluetooth-rpi-beacon/README.md

 <div style="text-align:center"><img src ="./timeseries/plots/xyz.png" /></div>

+`a13` seems to be some kind of Force Sensor , accidentally I drop the device to the floor and this down in the graph for `a13` reflect this event.

 ### Refactor

 A refactor process was made in the repo, now the principal modules of the script are in separate folders and sub classes.
 You can run the application with: